tmhedberg/SimpylFold/README.md

 Bugs
 ----

-If you find any bugs, please report them and/or submit pull requests on GitHub!
+If you find any bugs, please report them and submit pull requests on GitHub!
 Simple is nice, but simple and correct is much better.

 Happy hacking!